Multicategorical Special Education

 All required courses in this program are offered on a one-year cycle or at least once each year.
 Since all courses are offered every other year, the typical minimum time to completion is about one (1) calendar year to complete the program at 9 credits per semester, or two (2) calendar years to complete the program at 6 credits per semester.
 The chart shows when specific courses in this program are likely to be offered.

-ALL required courses in the program are delivered via ONLINE distance education, using a combination of desktop conference (live) sessions and web (on demand) activities on alternating weeks throughout each academic semester.
+All required courses in the program are delivered online using a combination of desktop conference (live) sessions and web (on demand) activities on alternating weeks throughout each academic semester.
 Live sessions and other web activities are conducted entirely online within the WVU eCampus learning management system.
 All online activities are conducted in English.

 Students must earn an average of 80% or better on the required assessments designated for each course and also achieve a grade of B or better in each course or they may be dropped from the program.
 A grade of Incomplete will only be approved for emergency situations; all requirements must be completed prior to the end of the next academic semester.